Henry A. du Pont: Political career

+In 1895, du Pont ran for U.S. Senate, and claimed to have been elected.
+In December 1895, du Pont's supporters filed a petition on his behalf with the Senate Committee on Privileges and Elections, claiming that he had been elected in May for the term that had begun in March of that year.
+The petition centered on whether William T. Watson, the speaker of the Delaware Senate who had ascended to the governorship upon the death of Joshua H. Marvil on April 8, was entitled to cast a vote in the legislature's joint session on May 9.
+Without Watson's vote, du Pont would have been election by a vote of 15 to 14, but with his vote, the legislature was deadlocked.
+The Delaware Constitution prohibits the governor from sitting in the legislature, but questions were raised whether Watson was actually the governor or merely "exercising the office of governor."
+While the Republican-controlled committee found in du Pont's favor, the Senate as a whole opposed seating him on a party-line vote, with Populists and a Silver Party member joining Democrats, citing a state legislature's right to determine its own membership.
+Du Pont submitted another petition in January 1897, but did not present new evidence, leading to the committee rejecting his petition.

 Du Pont was elected to the U.S. Senate on June 13, 1906, to fill the vacancy in the term beginning March 4, 1905.
 During this term, he served with the Republican majority in the 59th, 60th, and 61st U.S. Congress.
 In the 61st Congress, he was chairman of the Committee on Expenditures in the Military Affairs Department.

 He was again elected to the U.S. Senate in 1911.
 During this term, he served with the Republican majority in the 62nd Congress, but was in the minority in the 63rd, and 64th U.S. Congress.
 In the 62nd Congress he was again Chair of the Committee on Expenditures in the War Department, in the 63rd Congress he was a member of the Committee on Military Affairs, and in the 64th Congress he was a member of the Committee on Transportation and Sale of Meat Products.

 In the first popular election of a U.S. Senator in Delaware, du Pont lost his bid for a third full term in 1916 to Democrat Josiah O. Wolcott, the Delaware Attorney General.
 In all, he served most of two terms from June 13, 1906, to March 4, 1917, during the administrations of U.S. Presidents Theodore Roosevelt, William H. Taft and Woodrow Wilson.

 In 1919 du Pont was elected as an honorary member of the Delaware Society of the Cincinnati.